exosite/industrial_iot_schema/channel-signal_io_schema.md

 * `GALLONS_PER_HOUR`: GPH

 Notes:
-* Flow as PERCENT can not be automatically converted
+* Flow as PERCENT will not support conversions

 #### Flow (Mass)